How to Manage Nausea during Radiotherapy Treatment?

 • If your appetite is poor or swallowing is difficult, consider meal replacement shakes to ensure you’re getting proper nourishment.

 Making small adjustments to your diet and lifestyle can alleviate nausea and vomiting and improve your overall comfort during treatment.
 Remember to consult your healthcare provider for personalized advice and support tailored to your needs.
+Nausea and vomiting are common side effects of radiation therapy.
+Addressing these symptoms through various remedies, including medication and holistic strategies, is important for patient comfort and well-being during treatment.

 Additionally, discussing alternative treatments such as brachytherapy, which have shown fewer side effects, with your healthcare provider may provide further relief.
 Open communication with your medical team is crucial, as both patients and professionals often underestimate the impact of nausea and vomiting on treatment experiences (3,4).